-Recommendations for Cleaning and Disinfecting of Noncritical Surfaces and Medical Devices in COVID-19 Patient Care Kanamori, Weber, Rutala, Clin Infect Dis, In press
+Recommendations for Cleaning and Disinfecting of Noncritical Surfaces and Medical Devices in COVID-19 Patient Care

 - Use an EPA-registered disinfectant on the List N that has qualified under emerging viral pathogens program for use against SARS-CoV-2. - All noncritical touchable surfaces and medical devices should be cleaned/disinfected at least once daily and when visibly soiled. - Assess cleaning thoroughness with a validation method (e.g., fluorescent dye markers).
 Provide regular feedback to environmental services personnel on the thoroughness of cleaning.